 How To Protect Your Identity Online—A Complete Guide

-As your digital footprint grows bigger, you may wonder how to protect your identity online.
-The good news is there are steps you can take to safeguard your information and ensure your safety on the internet.
+If you’re wondering how to protect your identity online, there are steps you can take to safeguard your information and control your digital footprint.
 In this guide, we’ll walk you through the best practices for protecting your identity online and the products that can give you an extra layer of security.

 While many internet platforms may give an impression of privacy, sharing personal details on social media and elsewhere online can put your identity at risk.
 Posting your full name, address, birth date, and family details gives scammers ammunition to impersonate you or steal your identity.